jjdeprisco/JDRenderEngine/README.md

 ## Version Details:

-Current released version 2.0 - July 2021
+Current released version 3.0 - Aug 2021

 This tool was built on the non-commercial version of Touchdesigner

 Latest version compatible:
-2021.13610 on Mac on High Sierra
+2021.14360 on Mac on High Sierra

 ## Updates: